ErikKassubek/ADVOCATE/doc/relatedWorks/PaperAndTools/Analysis/TraceSimplificationTechnique.md

 # A Trace Simplification Technique for Effective Debugging of Concurrent Programs

-[N. Jalbert and K. Sen, “A trace simplification technique for effective debugging of concur- rent programs,” Nov.
-2010, pp. 57–66. doi: 10.1145/1882291.1882302](https://people.eecs.berkeley.edu/~ksen/papers/thrille.pdf)
+[N. Jalbert and K. Sen, “A trace simplification technique for effective debugging of concurrent programs,” in Proceedings of the Eighteenth ACM SIGSOFT International Symposium on Foundations of Software Engineering, ser.
+FSE ’10, Santa Fe, New Mexico, USA: Association for Computing Machinery, 2010, pp. 57–66, isbn: 9781605587912. doi: 10.1145/1882291.1882302.
+[Online].
+Available: https://doi.org/10.1145/1882291.1882302.](https://people.eecs.berkeley.edu/~ksen/papers/thrille.pdf)

 ## Summary